5 Tips To Empower Your Nurses During Self- Scheduling

 Self-scheduling software allows nurses to have more control over their work schedule.
 As a result, they can see other open shifts in your unit and can pick them up as their work and personal schedules allow.
 Empowering your staff with self-scheduling builds morale and is more efficient than a nursing manager or director spending hours trying to fill the schedule.
 Plus, a web-based system allows your nurses to access from anywhere they have an internet connection.

-Here are some other tips to empower your staff and let self-scheduling work for you:
+Here are some other tips to empower your staff and let nurse scheduling software work for you:

 1. Compliance Tracking